rzarno/ml-in-php-start-templates/README.md

 # ml-in-php-start-templates
-This project is supposed to be a starting template for replacing business logic in PHP projects It covers 4 use cases:
+This project is supposed to be a starting template for replacing business logic in PHP projects with machine learning models.
+I add here common use cases of how to use machine learning models in PHP projects.
+In order to use it in your projects you need to replace the data with your dataset and adjust data import and feature engineering stages.

+Examples cover 4 use cases:

 ### 1. Regression model train and use as micorservice